drewmccormack/ensembles/README.md

 5. Choose 'Yes &mdash; My app only needs access to files it creates'
 6. Name the app (eg Idiomatic)
 7. Click on Create app
-8. At the top of the `IDMAppDelegate` class, locate this code, and replace the values with the strings you just created on the Dropbox site.
+8. At the top of the `IDMSyncManager` class, locate this code, and replace the values with the strings you just created on the Dropbox site.

 		NSString * const IDMDropboxAppKey = @"xxxxxxxxxxxxxxx";
 		NSString * const IDMDropboxAppSecret = @"xxxxxxxxxxxxxxx";